teodorachiosa/ng-slides/README.md

-# ngx-md-slides (🚨 work in progress)
+# ngx-md-slides

 [Live demo](https://ngx-md-slides.vercel.app/)

-A way to make multi-lingual presentations locally, using Angular reusable components.
+A way to make multi-lingual presentations, using markdown and Angular components.

 ## Motivation

 I hate working with PowerPoint and I hate copy-pasting content between similar presentations.

+Using this approach, you can create groups of slides that can be reused in multiple presentations.

 ## Implemented: